Hiking the Kīlauea Iki Trail in Hawaiʻi Volcanoes National Park

 Distance: 3.4 miles / 5.5 km

-The Kīlauea Iki Trail is arguably the best all-around day hike in Hawaiʻi Volcanoes National Park.
-I say this because the trail offers so much diversity in just this one relatively short loop.
+The Kīlauea Iki Trail in Hawaiʻi Volcanoes National Park is arguably the best all-around day hike in the Puna District near the Kīlauea Caldera, and I say this because the trail offers so much diversity in just one relatively short loop!

-From the top of the crater and down the east switchbacks, you hike through one of the lushest Hawaiian rainforests, which abruptly ends once you reach the bottom of Kīlauea Iki.
+From the Crater Rim and down the east switchbacks, the Kīlauea Iki Trail descends through one of the lushest rainforests on the the Big Island, but this all abruptly ends once at the bottom of the Kīlauea Iki Crater.

 Kīlauea Iki Trailhead Parking